Skip to Main Content

 If a manuscript reports on the results of a clinical trial run by a study group or collaborative clinical trials network, those members who meet criteria for authorship should be listed individually in the byline.
 For studies with a large number of authors, the journal reserves the right to request creation of a study group before publication.
 The corresponding author may be contacted by the ASH Publications office in such cases.
 In your correspondence, please clearly define the role of each author according to the journal’s criteria.

-If authorship is attributed to a group listed as author (e.g., only the group name is in the byline or in addition to one or more individual authors), all members of the group must meet the full criteria and requirements for authorship as described above and they are acknowledged as authors in Medline.
+If authorship is attributed to a group listed as author (e.g., only the group name is in the byline or in addition to one or more individual authors), all members of the group must meet the full criteria and requirements for authorship as described above and they are acknowledged as authors in PubMed.
 The group members who do not meet the formal authorship criteria listed above but who contributed materially as collaborators may be named in the Appendix and if the manuscript is accepted, their names will be listed in an online supplemental Appendix.
-The group members listed in Acknowledgments or in the Appendix are acknowledged as collaborators in Medline/PubMed.
+The group members listed in Acknowledgments or in the Appendix may be acknowledged as collaborators in PubMed.

 All individuals share responsibility for any manuscript they coauthor.
 Some coauthors have responsibility for the entire manuscript as an accurate, verifiable report of the research.
 These include coauthors accountable for the conception or execution of the research reported in the paper, the integrity and analysis of the data, or the writing of the manuscript.
 Coauthors with specific, limited contributions to a paper are responsible for their contributions but may have only limited responsibility for other results.
 While not all coauthors may be familiar with all aspects of the research presented in the manuscript, all coauthors should have in place an appropriate process for reviewing the accuracy of the reported results.
 Each author should review and approve the manuscript before publication.
 The corresponding author is responsible for the integrity of the work as a whole.